suryajeetlondhe/flutter_interview_questions/README.md

 Ideal for responsive or dynamic UI adjustments.

 ---

-69) What is the purpose of SingleChildScrollView in Flutter?
+69.What is the purpose of SingleChildScrollView in Flutter?
+---
-    SingleChildScrollView lets you scroll a single child widget when its content is too big to fit on the screen.
+SingleChildScrollView lets you scroll a single child widget when its content is too big to fit
+    on the screen.

 ✅ When to use: